grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 ------------------------------

-First, let's create a standard (univariate) choropleth map based on the average income alone ("mean" variable).
+First, let's create a standard (univariate) choropleth map based on the average income alone, i.e. the `mean` variable.

-Without going into much detail, this is basically the same process as in the old blog post, detailed in the [respective section](https://timogrossenbacher.ch/2016/12/beautiful-thematic-maps-with-ggplot2-only/#discrete-classes-with-quantile-scale), just using `sf` instead of `sp`.
+Without going into much detail, this is basically the same process as in the 2016 blog post, detailed in the [respective section](https://timogrossenbacher.ch/2016/12/beautiful-thematic-maps-with-ggplot2-only/#discrete-classes-with-quantile-scale), just using `sf` instead of `sp`.